What is Boba Tea? Bubble Tea 101

 If you’re using a caffeinated base, such as Thai tea, you’ll get some of the benefits of condensed milk, which, according to Nidirect Government Services (Nidirect) of the UK, is a “source of calcium and protein.
 While calcium helps our bones grow strong, our bodies require protein to function properly.”

-Bubble tea, boba tea, pearl tea — whatever you want to call it — is a delicious drink that comes in so many varieties.
-Have fun picking and choosing the combinations you like best, whether that’s a slushy boba tea in the summer, or a warm boba milk tea in the winter.
+Bubble tea, Boba Tea, pearl tea — whatever you want to call it — is a delicious drink that comes in so many varieties.
+Have fun picking and choosing the combinations you like best, whether that’s a slushy Boba Tea in the summer, or a warm boba milk tea in the winter.
 If nothing else, you’ll have fun sucking up those little boba pearls through a big ole’ colorful straw!
 We have a sweet and elegant Rose Earl Grey recipe below that you can totally adapt to be boba beautiful by adding the pearls.
 If you want a fuss free Boba Tea experience, then these gift sets come in a whole range of flavors and are an absolute dream.

 Rose Earl Grey Milk Tea Recipe